matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 The routing query (`via=`) indicates servers that are likely involved in the room (see also
 [the feature of matrix.to](https://matrix.org/docs/spec/appendices#routing)).
-It is proposed to use the routing query to be used not only for resolving room ids in a public federation but also when a URI refers to a resource in a non-public Matrix network (see the question about closed federations in "Discussion points and tradeoffs").
-Note that `authority` in the definition above is only a part of the grammar as defined in the respective section;
-it is not proposed here to generate or read the authority part of the URI.
+In the meantime, it is proposed that this routing query be used not only with room ids in a public federation but also when a URI refers to a resource in a non-public Matrix network (see the question about closed federations in "Discussion points and tradeoffs").
+Note that `authority` in the definition above is only a part of the _query parameter_ grammar; it is not proposed here to generate or interpret the _authority part_ of the URI.

 Clients MAY introduce and recognise custom query items, according to the following rules: